 - 3.1 Blackburn College sets high expectations for the standards of behaviour of all our students and apprentices.
 Shared values, fair and consistent application of rewards and sanctions, and excellent teaching and support are pivotal to promoting positive behaviour and raising achievement. - 3.2 All teaching staff should agree the standards and values expected/required from students and staff during the year.
 Once the group has agreed the values, they should be made clearly visible and applied consistently.
-This applies to classrooms in college and online teaching forums.
-All college staff should apply the 'Connect Before you Correct' approach to engaging with learners.
-Further detail can be found in the policy procedure. - 3.2 Blackburn College is committed to ensuring that our College environment supports learning and promotes the wellbeing of students and staff through a strong sense of community cohesion.
+This applies to classrooms in college and online teaching forums. - 3.2 Blackburn College is committed to ensuring that our College environment supports learning and promotes the wellbeing of students and staff through a strong sense of community cohesion.
 The role of the College is to create a safe and secure environment for all students so that they discover, or rediscover, their curiosity for learning and build their confidence.
 Cooperation, support, and respect are the foundations of our community and we work hard to provide a safe College where students feel included in every aspect of College life and are comfortable to voice their opinions.

 - 3.3 The College has shared expectations regarding positive behaviour which are clearly set out in 'The Pledge'. - 3.4 These expectations are encapsulated by the 'Blackburn College '3 Rs' approach. - 3.5 Students are expected to adhere to the '3 Rs' in the classroom, the workplace, anywhere on College premises and during such off-campus activities as field trips and community projects.
 All staff are expected to remind students and define clear expectations throughout the year. - 3.6 Tutors are responsible for managing behaviour in the classroom, but all College employees provide a supportive presence around the College campus and will challenge any students who do not use the College grounds respectfully and behave appropriately. - 3.7 Effective classroom management by the tutor is crucial as this underpins positive behaviour for learning and contributes to the wider community cohesion across the College.
-The following tips will assist you to manage positive behaviour as the 'classroom manager' - Managing entry to the learning environment welcoming and engaging with students as the arrive - Make use of seating plans to manage particular personalities and group dynamics - Provide positive encouragement and praise positive achievements - Positive engagement focused on learning and progress - Familiarise yourself with the Behaviour Procedure and reinforce standards and expectations with the students - Be consistent - Be assertive firm but fair - Ensure students remain focused on the task provide choice, seek regular feedback and provide positive encouragement - Advocate behaviour and attitude for learning - Work in partnership with parents/carers (where appropriate) - Staff will be able to engage in a behaviour management training for challenging inappropriate behaviour in and outside the classroom.
+The following tips will assist you to manage positive behaviour as the 'classroom manager' - Managing entry to the learning environment welcoming and engaging with students as the arrive - Make use of seating plans to manage particular personalities and group dynamics - Provide positive encouragement and praise positive achievements - Positive engagement focused on learning and progress - Familiarise yourself with the Behaviour Procedure and reinforce standards and expectations with the students - Be consistent - Be assertive firm but fair - Ensure students remain focused on the task provide choice, seek regular feedback and provide positive encouragement - Advocate behaviour and attitude for learning - Work in partnership with parents/carers (where appropriate)